ssylvia/wilderness-50th-photos/README.md

 		- **orderField**: field to determine playlist order
 		- **filterField**: field to determine what items will added to the search filter (leave blank to remove filter)
 	- playlistLegend
-		- layerTitle: name the playlist layer for display in the map legend
+		- **layerTitle**: name the playlist layer for display in the map legend
 		- items
 			- **visible**: choose (true or false) if item is visible in legend
 			- **name**: add name for item to be displayed in legend